matt-harvey/jewel/README.rst

 will cause the tests to be run, with the results output to the console.

 If and only if all the tests succeed, installation of the library and headers will then proceed.

-For your information, a list of the installed files will be saved in the file "install_manifest.txt", in the project root.
+A list of the installed files will be saved in the file "install_manifest.txt", in the project root.
+As there is no "uninstall" target, this may be helpful in future for locating files to be removed manually should you ever wish to uninstall the library.

 If any tests fail, you are strongly encouraged to send the library developer your test output, along with the file "test.log" (which should appear in the